theammn/TDP43_project/README.md

 1. Identify Sequence Identity: Compare the sequence identity between the human TDP43 protein and its potential interactors from multiple sequence alignment, fasta files.
 2. Understand Conservation: Analyze how conserved specific proteins are across different interactions with TDP43.

-As input, we will have msas files from TDP43 and few targeted interactors.
+As input, we will have fastas files from TDP43 and few targeted interactors.

 # Methodology: